Kubermatic branding element

 • A Volume enables safe container restart and allows sharing of data across containers, whereas a PV enables safe Pod termination or restart.

-• A separate manifest YAML file is needed to create a PV, but not required for a volume.
+• A separate manifest YAML file is needed to create a PV, but it is not required for a volume.

 PersistentVolumes and PersistentVolumeClaims Lifecycle